We are one of the largest educational research centres in the the UK - where better to study for your PHD?

-CREET is offering a limited number of fully funded and partially funded full-time studentships for a 1 + 3 programme (MRes and PhD) or +3 PhD.
+CREET and Open-TEL are offering a limited number of fully funded and partially funded full-time studentships for a 3 programme.
 Half-funded studentships are also available for applicants who have already secured an external sponsor and you should indicate this in your application when you apply.
-The funding for PhD studentships will include fees and a maintenance grant of £14.057 per annum and all academic fees are covered.
+The funding for PhD studentships will include fees and a maintenance grant (anticipated to be £14.533 in 2017/18) for three years, depending on satisfactory progress.
 Applicants who are able to fully fund themselves are very welcome to apply to CREET.

-In 2016, the Open University is offering 6 three-year, full-time Doctoral Scholarships in Open World Learning fully funded by the Leverhulme Trust.
+In 2017, the Open University is offering 6 three-year, full-time Doctoral Scholarships in Open World Learning fully funded by the Leverhulme Trust.
 Candidates should have, or expect to gain, a 2.1 or above in an undergraduate degree or a Masters degree in education, language studies, psychology, computer science or another appropriate discipline.
 Full funding for the Leverhulme Trust Doctoral Scholarships includes fees and a living allowance (anticipated to be £14.533 in 2017/18) for three years, depending on satisfactory progress.

 All prospective non-EEA (European Economic Area) applicants will require a Tier 4 student visa to take up a place to study full-time in the UK.
 In order to obtain a student visa, students will need an unconditional offer of a place to study for a postgraduate degree at a recognized educational provider and will need to be able to demonstrate that they meet the financial requirements laid down by UK Visa and Immigration.
-Full details of the current requirements of the points-based system can be found here.
+Further details of the requirements for entry to the UK as a postgraduate research student can be found here.

 Applicants from countries outside the European Economic Area (EEA) who are not entitled to remain in the UK without a Tier 4 visa are required to provide evidence of competence in the English language.
 This should include all elements speaking, reading, writing and listening through a Secure English Language Test (SELT) at level B2 as described in the Common European Framework of Reference for Languages (CEFR).
 The list of approved test providers is online at http://www.ukba.homeoffice.gov.uk